All of the existing answers miss the real difference between energy and momentum in an inelastic collision.

 It comes down to the fact that momentum is a vector and energy is a scalar.

 Imagine for a moment there is a "low energy" ball traveling to the right.
-The individual molecules in that ball all have some energy and momentum associated with them: low energy ball traveling to the right
+The individual molecules in that ball all have some energy and momentum associated with them:

 The momentum of this ball is the sum of the momentum vectors of each molecule in the ball.
 The net sum is a momentum pointing to the right.
 You can see the molecules in the ball are all relatively low energy because they have a short tail.